Topogivity: A Machine-Learned Chemical Rule for Discovering Topological Materials

-Topological materials -- including both topological insulators~\cite{fu2007topological3d,hsieh2008topological,fu2011topological,hsieh2012topological,benalcazar2017quantized} and topological semimetals~\cite{liu2014discovery,xu2015discovery,burkov2011topological,bradlyn2016beyond} -- are unconventional phases of matter characterized by topologically nontrivial electron wavefunctions.
-Since the beginning of the field, an important and enduring question has been how to determine if a given electronic material is topological.
+Topological materials, including both topological insulators~\cite{kane2005quantum,bernevig2006quantum,konig2007quantum,fu2007topological3d,hsieh2008topological,fu2011topological,hsieh2012topological_revised,benalcazar2017quantized} and topological semimetals~\cite{liu2014discovery,xu2015discovery,lv2015experimental,burkov2011topological,bradlyn2016beyond}, are unconventional phases of matter characterized by topologically nontrivial electron wavefunctions.
+Since the beginning of the field, an important and enduring question has been how to determine whether a given electronic material is topological.
 Efforts to answer this question have largely relied on first-principles calculations in synergy with topological band theory~\cite{xiao2021first,bansil2016colloquium}.
-In particular, recently-developed theories known as symmetry indicators~\cite{po2017symmetry} and topological quantum chemistry~\cite{bradlyn2017topological} enable the diagnosis of a wide range of topological materials using symmetry-based analysis of the wavefunction~\cite{fu2007topologicalinv, slager2017, song2018quantitative}.
+In particular, recently developed theories known as symmetry indicators~\cite{po2017symmetry_revised} and topological quantum chemistry~\cite{bradlyn2017topological} allow the diagnosis of a wide range of topological materials using symmetry-based analysis of the wavefunction~\cite{fu2007topologicalinv, slager2017, song2018quantitative_revised}.
 These symmetry-based methods require relatively low computational cost and have enabled high-throughput computational searches for topological materials~\cite{tang2019comprehensive,zhang2019catalogue,vergniory2019complete}.
+Despite these successes, symmetry indicators have limited diagnostic power for certain forms of band topology or when applied to low-symmetry crystal structures~\cite{po2017symmetry_revised}.
+For example, the first experimentally observed Weyl semimetal, tantalum arsenide (TaAs)~\cite{xu2015discovery,lv2015experimental}, is a non-symmetry-diagnosable topological material (i.e., a topological material whose topology is undetectable by symmetry indicators)~\cite{tang2019comprehensive}.
+Its topological nature is established by calculating the wavefunction-based topological invariant directly~\cite{weng2015weyl}, which involves significant computational cost.
+From a broad conceptual standpoint, topological materials such as Chern insulators and time-reversal-invariant $Z_2$ topological insulators are robust against any small perturbation breaking all crystal symmetries, which renders symmetry indicators inapplicable even though topology remains intact.
+Thus, for both practical and fundamental reasons, it is highly desirable to develop accurate and simple-to-use rules to determine whether {\it any} given material is topological.